4 DAYS FROM $899

 Meet the “count” during a guided tour of the castle; as local musicians regale you, join him in a toast over a glass of the fine Riesling for which the vineyard-laden Moselle Valley is famous.

 As your ship gets underway, learn more secrets of German cuisine as your chef shows you how to prepare another regional favorite, perhaps German Braised Beef Roulade.
 After tonight’s German-themed dinner, enjoy another Movie Night.
-The evening’s feature, Patton, will be of interest if you plan to join the optional tour of Luxembourg tomorrow, which includes the American Cemetery where the famous general is buried.

 Enjoy a walking exploration of Bernkastel and sample some local wines